 Pros: allows to create a fully automated unattended process.

-Cons: a proprietary process for capturing and storing Google Analytics Client Id is still required, as well as creating an API integration, monitoring it and updating when API changes.
+Cons: a proprietary process for capturing and storing Google Analytics Client ID is still required, as well as creating an API integration, monitoring it and updating when API changes.
+The method is prone to ongoing maintenance costs, need for technical expertise, and time to build custom solutions.

 Importing offline conversions into Google Analytics using Able CDP